 A Geodynamics seminar is an extended affair, with the visiting scientist (or policy maker) meeting with the graduate students for a half hour before the Institution wide seminar presentation.
 This affords an opportunity for interactions between the students and the speaker that might not otherwise occur during the main lecture where they are greatly outnumbered by faculty and postdocs.
 The main lecture then follows, where the speaker presents for a hour, followed by an extended question and answer period that may last up to an additional hour.
 Generally, attendance averages close to 50 scientists, postdocs and students, representing a significant fraction of the entire scientific staff of the Institution.
 The formal seminar is followed by individual visits with faculty and students for the remainder of the afternoon.
 Finally, the speaker attends a dinner at a faculty members home, generally attended by 10 to 20 seminar attendees.
 Care is given to insure that at least equal numbers of students and postdocs attend with the faculty.
 These dinners provide a congenial atmosphere for extended discussions with the speaker that could not occur in another setting.

-The Geodynamics Program is co-sponsored by Woods Hole Oceanographic Institution’s Academic Programs Office and Deep Ocean Exploration Institute.
+The Geodynamics Program is co-sponsored by Woods Hole Oceanographic Institution’s Academic Programs Office and the Ocean Institutes.

 For more information please contact Andrew Daly at email@example.com